How Do I Register a Name for My Website?

 Shorter is Better

 The shorter your domain name is, the easier it is for your visitors to remember, type, and tell others about it.
 Try using 6-10 consecutive characters.

 Hyphens can really get someone lost.
-Not to mention, it can be difficult to embed the hyphen into someone's memory.
+Not to mention, it cannot be easy to embed the hyphen into someone's memory.
 If mydomain.com is taken and you decide to order my-domain.com because it is available, there is a great chance you will end up getting people lost at mydomain.com.

 Consider Other Extensions